Skip to main content

 5 min read

-On 24 September, the State Council of the People’s Republic of China (PRC) issued the order to promulgate the “Regulations on the Management of Network Data Security” (网络数据安全管理条例), hereafter referred to as Cyber Data Security Regulations).
-The State Council’s Standing Committee approved the regulations on 30 August, and they will take effect on 1 January 2025.
+On 24 September, the State Council of the People’s Republic of China (PRC) issued the order to promulgate the “Regulations on the Management of Network Data Security” (网络数据安全管理条例, hereafter referred to as Cyber Data Security Regulations).
+The State Council’s Standing Committee approved the regulations on August 30, and they will take effect on January 1, 2025.
 Pamir assesses that the new set of regulations strengthens the PRC government’s oversight of data management.
 In this respect, the vague and unclear provisions of the regulations will enable Chinese government agencies to arbitrarily exercise their authority.

 Security of “Important Data” and Cross-Border Data